Chapter 4 Computing Resources

 4.2 Computing Capacity

-We have discussed a bit about CPUs and how they can help us perform more than one task at a time, but how many tasks can the CPU of an average computer do simultaneously these days?
+We have discussed a bit about CPUs and how they can help us perform more than one task at a time, but how many simultaneous tasks can the CPU of an average computer perform these days?
 How much memory and storage do they typically have?
 What size of files can a typical computer handle?
-This information is sometimes called the specs of a computer.
+These information regarding the computer’s capacity and efficiency are sometimes called the specs of a computer.

 - Laptops can often perform 4-8 CPU tasks at once, and typically range from 4-16 GB in memory and 250 GB-1 TB of storage.

-Desktops can perform and store similarly and sometimes to a degree better than a laptop for a similar price.
+Desktops can perform and store data similarly to laptops.
+However, they sometimes have slightly better performance and storage compared to a laptop for a similar price.
 Since less work needs to be done to make the desktop small and portable, sometimes you can get better storage and performance for the same price as a laptop.
-However, desktops often have better graphics processing capacity and displays and that might make up for the price difference (Antonio Villas-Boas 2019).
+Furthermore, desktops often have better graphics processing capacity and displays (Antonio Villas-Boas 2019).
 This might be important to consider if you are going to need to visually inspect many images.
 Another benefit is that you can also sometimes find desktops with larger memory and storage options right off the shelf than typical laptops.
 It is also generally easier to add more memory to a desktop than it is to add to a laptop (Antonio Villas-Boas 2019).
 However of course, desktops certainly aren’t super portable!

 Some phones can compete with laptops by performing 6 CPU tasks at once and storing 6 GB in memory and 250 GB of storage.

-If you want to get really in-depth comparisons for PC or windows machines, check out this link (“UserBenchmark: Core I7-11700k Build Comparisons” n.d.).
+If you want to get really in-depth comparisons between different PC or Windows computers, check out this link (“UserBenchmark: Core I7-11700K Build Comparisons” n.d.).

 4.2.1 Checking your computer capacity - Mac